The planets and signs live in… houses. That’s right. Just like YOU.

 The Basic History and Evolution of Astrological Houses

 The Equal House system sees each house as exactly 30 degrees and measures that out directly from the ascendant, all around the natal chart, making it simple and useful (for the most part), especially for beginners.
 However, it isn’t entirely accurate for properly calculating the MidHeaven.
-It often moves the MC off of the 10th house cusp, rendering less than a complete and accurate interpretation of a natal chart.
+It often moves the MC off of the 10th house cusp, perhaps rendering less than a complete and accurate interpretation of a natal chart.
 So, what it has on other house systems in simplicity, it lacks in nuance.
 There is an MC-first version of this system, too, but then, as expected, the ascendant doesn’t end up on the first house cusp.

-Contemporary House Systems
+Popular House Systems

 The most popular house system used by western astrologers is called Placidus, named after mathematician and astrologer Placidus de Titis in the 1600s, but may have been around much longer than that.
 Placidus gets the credit and the clout, most likely because the Catholic church liked his geocentric theories, but this house system has also been tied to a slightly earlier astrologer named Giovanni Antonio Magini.
 Some contend it may have gone even further back than Magini.